IthacaResearch/ithacaresearch.github.io/_research/dlpopt.md

 The article "[Deep Learning for Portfolio Optimization](https://arxiv.org/pdf/2005.13665.pdf)" proposes an interesting approach to building a diversified portfolio using highly liquid Exchange Traded Funds (ETFs): a deep learning model is trained and used to obtain the portfolio weights which optimize the portfolio Sharpe ratio.

 The results shown in the article are promising, and the possibility to have the model directly spitting out the optimal weights is enticing.
-The major issue we have found with the article is the following:
+There is major issue we have found with the securities used in the article:

 > We use four market indices: US total stock index (VTI), US aggregate bond index (AGG), US commodity index (DBC) and Volatility Index (VIX).